humdrum-tools/humdrum-documentation/guide/ch13/index.md

 Next, let\'s again extract the soprano voice and create a corresponding melodic interval representation using <span class="tool">mint</span>.
-Since we are not interested in interval qualities we can invoke the **-d** option to output only diatonic interval sizes.
+Since we are not interested in interval qualities we can invoke the <span class="option">d</span> option to output only diatonic interval sizes.

 ```bash